hemberg-lab/MicroExonator/tests/integration/mm10_simulated/README.md

 applies to `chr17_-_30598522_30598525` (ME053), a 3-nt CAG that fits 46
 positions in its intron and is reported at the best-scoring one.
 The validator rejects any other missing coordinate.
-Events listed in `Report/ME_junction_genomic_copies.txt` (a junction with an exact unspliced copy in the genome, such as ME006's skipping junction) are quantified but their PSI is not compared with the target.
+Events listed in `Report/ME_junction_genomic_copies.txt` (a junction with an unspliced copy of up to 2 mismatches in the genome, such as the skipping junctions of ME006 and ME014) are quantified but their PSI is not compared with the target.
 For every reported truth event, the mean corrected PSI of each sample group must also lie within 0.15 of the simulated target PSI (`--psi-tolerance` changes the threshold; `--skip-psi-accuracy`